Testicular Cancer

 How is Testicular Cancer Treated?

-Your doctor will work closely with you to develop an individualized treatment plan, and will support you throughout your treatment – beginning with pretreatment issues such as sperm banking and continuing through survivorship.
+Your doctor will work closely with you to create a personalized treatment plan, supporting you throughout every stage of care—from early planning such as sperm banking to treatment and long-term survivorship.

-In the event you need high-dose chemotherapy, the expert urologists at Urology Associates of Mobile may combine your treatment with a stem cell transplant to restore bone marrow that’s damaged by chemotherapy medications.
+In cases where high-dose chemotherapy is required, the specialists at Urology Associates of South Carolina may combine treatment with a stem cell transplant to restore bone marrow affected by chemotherapy.

-During this type of treatment, stem cells are removed from your bone marrow, frozen, and stored.
-After your chemotherapy is finished, the stem cells are infused back into your bone marrow, where they regenerate new blood cells.
+During this process, stem cells are collected from your bone marrow, frozen, and stored.
+After chemotherapy is completed, the stem cells are returned to the body, where they help regenerate healthy blood cells.

 If you have further questions or are experiencing symptoms of a urologic condition, call us or schedule an appointment today.